Epic-Sounds: A Large-scale Dataset of Actions That Sound: Audio-Visual Analysis

-We also visualise the proportion of silent instances of visual actions in Figure~\ref{fig:label_analysis} (bottom).
-These are actions that do not overlap with an audio event.
+We also visualise the proportion of visual actions with no temporally overlapping audio event in Figure~\ref{fig:label_analysis} (bottom).
+We hypothesise that no temporal overlap with audio classes corresponds to silent visual actions, whilst the presence of a temporal overlap indicates an audible visual action.
 Here we plot a representative sample of visual actions, across various proportions of silent instances.
-We see the top-3 video classes that have no overlap with audio (0-to-1) are: insert mixture (84.0\%), fold dough (50.0\%) and hang cloth (41.4\%).
+We see the top-3 visual classes with the highest proportion of no temporal overlap with audio classes (0-to-1) are: insert mixture (84.0\%), fold dough (50.0\%) and hang cloth (41.4\%).
 Indeed these are actions that seldom produce a discernible sound.
-Conversely, we see that the top-3 visual actions with auditory counterparts are wash spoon (98.2\%), wash glass (97.0\%) and pour water (95.3\%) where clearly the water will produce clear audio signals that are easily recognisable.
+Conversely, we see that the top-3 visual actions with frequent temporal overlap with audio classes are wash spoon (98.2\%), wash glass (97.0\%) and pour water (95.3\%) where clearly the water will produce clear audio signals that are easily recognisable.

 We investigate repeated sounds across a single visual action.
-On average, we find the top-3 \mbox{many-to-1} audio-to-video classes that contain repeated audio sounds (on average) are: cut / chop (2.28-to-1), beep (1.47-to-1), metal / wood collision (1.24-to-1), these relate to actions that have a `stop-start' pattern e.g.\ pauses between chops, button presses on an appliance, or between repetitively moving items in a cutlery drawer or sink.
+We find the top-3 \mbox{many-to-1} audio-to-video classes containing repeated audio sounds (on average) are: cut / chop (2.28-to-1), beep (1.47-to-1), metal / wood collision (1.24-to-1), these relate to actions that have a `stop-start' pattern e.g.\ pauses between chops, button presses on an appliance, or between repetitively moving items in a cutlery drawer or sink.